LIVECamera-checked plates, every dinner service

 The kitchen behind it.

 AyeQ runs at Seneca every dinner service: an overhead camera at the pass, checking every plate against its ticket.
-It’s been live for months, sharpened against a real rush the whole time.
-Not a pilot staged for a demo; the working kitchen it earns its keep in.
+It has been live for months, sharpened against a real rush the whole time.

 §08 Honest about what it is